Get Daily Notifications

 when it comes to hiring your child, it's important to remember that your role as parent comes first.
 Picture is of a cute kid that is maybe old enough to work looking sad because of this myth.

-A frequent concern among parents is the belief that hiring their children will lead to them losing their dependency status on their tax return.
+A frequent concern among parents is the belief that hiring their children will lead to them losing their dependency status on their tax returns.

 Parents fear that by generating income, their children will no longer qualify as dependents, thus increasing the parents’ tax liability.